ww44ss/okcupid/okcupid_exploratory.md

-The MTH of the entire data set is a male.
-For greater interest, I computed `MTH_male` and `MTH_female` by filtering the profiles for each sex.
+The MHU of the entire data set is a male.
+For greater interest, I computed `MHU_male` and `MHU_female` by filtering the profiles for each sex.
 To make it more interesting, when a category returned "other" those were also filtered.